 The Sponsor paid the nominal price of \$0.003 per share for the shares of Class A Common Stock held by it and \$1.50 per private placement warrant as of March 12, 2021.
 The shares held by the Sponsor and its permitted transferees (including 2,839,375 Earnout Shares, which are subject to vesting) represent approximately 87% of the total outstanding shares of the Company's Class A Common Stock.
 If the Sponsor exercised its 6,113,333 private placement warrants, the Sponsor would own an aggregate of 14,450,833 shares of our Class A Common Stock, or approximately 92% of our outstanding Class A Common Stock.
-As a result of these nominal prices compared with the market prices of our Class A Common Stock and public warrants, which as of April 22 2024, were \$4.82 per share and \$0.30 per warrant, respectively, the Sponsor is likely to earn a positive return on its investment even if other holders of shares of Class A Common Stock, including our public stockholders, experience a negative return on their investment in the Company's securities.
-Based on the closing price as of April 22, 2024 of \$4.82 per share, the Sponsor and its permitted transferees could earn a profit of \$40.2 million (assuming full vesting of the Earnout Shares).
-Based on the closing price of \$0.30 per warrant, the Sponsor and its permitted transferees will not earn a profit on the sale of the private placement warrants, the Sponsors and its permitted transferees may realize a profit.
-As a result, the market price of our Class A Common Stock may be depressed because the Sponsor paid approximately \$0.003 per share for its Founder Shares.
-The Sponsor and its permitted transferees may be incentivized to sell its securities when others are not.
+As a result of these nominal prices compared with the market prices of our Class A Common Stock and public warrants, which as of March 26, 2024, were \$5.97 per share and \$0.39 per warrant, respectively, the Sponsor is likely to earn a positive return on its investment even if other holders of shares of Class A Common Stock, including our public stockholders, experience a negative return on their investment in the Company's securities.
+Based on the closing price as of March 26, 2024 of \$5.97 per share, the Sponsor and its permitted transferees could earn a profit of \$49.8 million (assuming full vesting of the Earnout Shares).
+Based on the closing price of \$0.39 per warrant, the Sponsor and its permitted transferees will not earn a profit on the sale of the private placement warrants, but if the trading price of the warrant exceeds the \$1.50 price that the Sponsor paid for the private placement warrants, the Sponsor and its permitted transferees may be incentivized to sell its securities when others are not.
 Other stockholders and investors may not experience a similar rate of return.